MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-sdn-multisite.md

 ## Manage SDN Multisite

-The following section describes the management tasks that you can perform in a multi-site SDN environment.
+This section describes the tasks that you can perform to manage your SDN Multisite solution using Windows Admin Center.

-### Change the primary site
+### Change primary site

 You can have only one primary site at a time.
 If your scenario requires more than one primary site, reach out to [sdn_feedback@microsoft.com](mailto:sdn_feedback@microsoft.com).

 In certain scenarios, you might need to change your primary site.
 For example, if your primary site has gone down and becomes unreachable, but there are global policies and resources to be changed and synced.
 In such cases, you can change the primary site to help prevent data loss and ensure continuity of information.
-However, if there are pending changes in your old primary site, then there's a potential risk of data loss when transitioning to the new primary sites.
+However, if there are pending changes in your old primary site, there's a potential risk of data loss when transitioning to the new primary sites.

 Follow these steps to change the primary site:

 1. Make sure SDN Multisite is enabled.
 See [Check peering status](#check-peering-status).

-1. In Windows Admin Center, connect to your cluster in any site.
+1. Connect to your cluster in any site.
 Under **Tools**, scroll down to the **Networking** section, and select **Network controllers**.

 1. On the **Network Controllers** page, under the **Inventory** tab, select the row for the secondary site that you want to convert into primary.

 1. Select **Make Primary** to change the secondary site into primary.

     :::image type="content" source="./media/manage-sdn-multisite/convert-to-primary.png" alt-text="Screenshot that shows the Make Primary button used for converting a secondary site into primary." lightbox="./media/manage-sdn-multisite/convert-to-primary.png" :::